This portion of WebMD’s month-by-month guide provides a few of the baby milestones you can expect your child to achieve

 Sixth Month Baby Milestones: Eating

 If you haven’t started your baby on solid foods already, your pediatrician will likely recommend that you do so at six months.
 Begin with an iron-fortified cereal mixed with breast milk or formula.
 As your baby adjusts to solids, introduce pureed fruits and vegetables one at a time.
-Wait a few days each time you try something new to make sure she isn’t allergic to it.
+Wait a few days each time you try something new to make sure they aren’t allergic to it.

 If your baby doesn’t seem to like a new food, wait a few days and then try it again.
 Babies are fickle creatures and their tastes can change from one day to the next.

 Introduce foods one at a time to be able to monitor for any reactions such as rash, diarrhea, or vomiting.
 According to the American Academy of Pediatrics, there is no evidence that introducing foods such as eggs and fish after 4-6 months of age increases the risk of food allergies; the AAP recommends introducing allergenic foods early in most cases.
 However, wait to give your baby honey until at least age 1, because it can carry the bacteria that cause botulism.
 Cow’s milk should also not be given until your baby is at least 1 year old, although products made with cow’s milk, such as yogurt or soft cheese, are fine.

 Sixth Month Baby Milestones: Communication

 Your 6-month-old baby should be smiling, laughing, and babbling away (“ma-ma,” “ba-ba”).
-To help her learn the language, read stories together every night.
+To help them learn the language, read stories together every night.

 Babies at this age are starting to recognize the people and things around them.
-Your baby will start to feel comfortable with the familiar -- mommy, daddy, grandma, and grandpa, as well as a few of her favorite toys.
-You might see the first signs of fear when she is with strange people or in new situations.
+Your baby will start to feel comfortable with the familiar -- mommy, daddy, grandma, and grandpa, as well as a few of their favorite toys.
+You might see the first signs of fear when they are with strange people or in new situations.